sarahc-dev/CV/README.md

 ## 👩🏼‍💻 About Me

-After more than 10 years experience working in the financial services sector, I am now seeking a career change into software development.
-I took an extended career break to find a new challenge that truly ignited a fire in me.
-Though the journey wasn't linear, I am happy to say that I have now found what I was looking for.
-I love the challenges and problem-solving aspects of software development, as well as the fact it allows for a freedom and creativity.
+With over 15 years experience in financial services, I worked as a contracted analyst for a Big 4 consulting firm providing specialist solutions for complex large scale remediation projects.
+Driven by a passion for problem solving and a desire to combine technical knowledge with creative, innovative solutions, I am now eagerly poised to pivot my career into the exciting world of software development.
 I have recently graduated from Makers Academy where I deepened my understanding of software development principles and improved upon my self-taught skillset.
 During my time at Makers, I learned to produce quality test-driven code, engaged in pair-programming to work efficiently and effectively, and collaborated as part of teams to create working software that we could be proud of.

 ## 🛠 Projects